b-zee/blog/src/posts/2025-09-16-getting-the-osteitis-pubis-diagnosis.md

 It's also been a common occurence in the American Football League (AFL) scene.
 Most research does suggest that mechanical load on the pelvis has to be carefully managed. <sup>[source](https://pubmed.ncbi.nlm.nih.gov/19083712/)</sup>

 From September to March I gained about 0.5 kg a week.
 Resulting in a total weight gain of roughly 12 kilos in the span of 6 months.
 This might also have played a role in adding load when playing.

+# The Road Ahead

+Most people injured with OP seem to be looking at atleast 6 months of recovery (up to 2 years, or even athletes that seem to never recover).
+I feel like I've already done a lot of recovering in terms of getting the inflammation to calm down.
+However, it also seems that it flares up easily.
+My physiotherapist has me believing that I can start doing light jogging in about 8 weeks.
+And roughly 4-8 weeks after that I should be able to start twisting and turning.
+Then it should be a matter of time before I can do a super light tennis or padel session.

+But I don't want to become too optimistic.
+These past weeks of physiotherapy have already showed me that I should be very humble.
+Taking it easy, watching the signals and building it up slow, real slow.
+I'd love nothing more than to dream I will be back on the court in about 5 months or so.
+I want to!